 Why we ask:

 - The information is valuable to current and future students — and to academic departments, to advisors who help students, to employers who hire Virginia Tech graduates, and to parents of prospective students.
-Data from the self-report are used to respond to a wide variety of internal and external requests for information.
+Data from the report are used to respond to a wide variety of internal and external requests for information.

-Why you should self-report:
+Why you should complete the survey:

 Because you're a part of the university community.